jansvoboda11/psr-router/README.md

 There are few rules to keep in mind:

 * All required attributes must be provided.
-* If an optional attribute is provided, all preceding attributes must be provided as well, even if they are optional.
+* When an optional attribute is provided, all preceding attributes must be provided as well.
-* All provided attributes must have value that is compatible with the type.
+* Values of all provided attributes must be compatible with their types.
 * All unknown attributes are ignored.